-Have you observed how complex your life has become?
+Do you ever think about how complex your life has become?

-While you chase your dreams and meet the goals you have set, your lives get so perplexing… slowly.
+While you chase your dreams and meet the goals you have set, your lives get so confusing, slowly.

-The puzzling nature of things goes on, one trivial step at a time.
+The puzzling nature of things goes on, one small step at a time.

-I wake up in the morning, check some key business metrics, go for a walk, do some exercise, take bath, eat breakfast, rush to the office and then get involved in diverse activities that I have allowed to be a part of my life.
+I wake up in the morning, check some key business metrics, go for a walk, do some exercise, take bath, eat breakfast, rush to the office and then get involved in diverse activities that I have allowed in my life.

 The clutter multiplies.

 Who’s the creator of such a cluttered life?